 Abby began her career with the Division of Forestry in September 2018.
 She coordinates the Indiana Community Tree Steward training program as well as assists with volunteers, educational outreach, and the statewide urban forestry program.

 Abby graduated from the University of Wisconsin-Stevens Point in 2017 with a bachelor’s degree in Urban Forestry.
 After graduation, she spent time with the Wisconsin Woodland Owners Association as its Volunteer Coordinator.
 During school, she also spent a summer as an Urban Forestry Intern with the city of Eugene, OR through the Society of Municipal Arborists.

 - Marshall, Phil - Insect & Disease Specialist

-Phil joined the Division of Forestry as Forest Health Specialist in 1974 and assumed his current duel role as Forest Health Specialist and the Director of the Division of Entomology & Plant Pathology in 2007.
-He is also a forest health monitoring surveyor and trainer, ozone surveyor and conducts aerial surveys for forest pest damage.
+Phil joined the Division of Forestry as Forest Health Specialist in 1974 and assumed his current dual role as Forest Health Specialist and the Director of the Division of Entomology & Plant Pathology in 2007.
+He is also a forest health monitoring surveyor and trainer, ozone surveyor, and conducts aerial surveys for forest pest damage.

 Phil holds a Master’s degree in forestry from Duke University, and his other interests include history and pharmacy.

 - McCoy, Duane - Timber Buyer Licensing Forester

 Duane joined the Division of Forestry in 1996 as an intermittent employee, in 1997 he became the Improved Harvesting Practices (IHP), Forester, before becoming the LTB Forester in 2006.
 Duane works on the Timber Buyers Licensing program, Indiana Forestry Best Management Practices (BMP) program, Watershed Conservation through Forestry program, and the Hoosier Ecosystem Experimental (HEE) Research Forest project.